MicrosoftDocs/cloud-adoption-framework/docs/strategy/share-your-strategy.md

 Show the finance team your financial plan.
 Your plan should reiterate the customer's business and financial goals and demonstrate how cloud economics align to their financial considerations.

 Your plan should be tailored to your organization's goals.
 It might be a consumption, rapid, moderate, or depth cloud financial plan.
-For detailed information on building your plan, see [Create a financial plan](link).
+For detailed information on building your plan, see [Create a financial plan].

 Use the following topics as guidelines when you present your plan.
 They contain important information to point out to the finance team, depending on the focus you've identified.